What is the relationship between IVS and SCI?

 Can I get involved with IVS after the project ends?

 Yes please!
 IVS is a membership organisation and relies very much on the involvement of volunteers and our membership base.
 The best way to support us is to keep volunteering with us.
 We ask all our returning volunteers to complete an evaluation form about your experience, which will help us to improve the overall coordination of projects.
 You could also help promoting our activity by writing an article for our website.
-On occasions we have local volunteering opportunities.
 Whatever your interest, in IVS there will be a place for you to get involved!

 Does my disability stop me from applying for a project?